 Gas Control Coordination.
 Contractor shall comply with any request by Administrative Manager either orally or in writing from time to time to make changes in the operation of the Facilities ("Change Requests"), including, without limitation, station set point changes, starting up the Facilities, shutting down the Facilities, and response to station alarms or to abnormal conditions.
 There shall be no limit to the number of Change Requests which may be made by Administrative Manager hereunder; provided, upon request by Contractor, Administrative Manager shall prioritize the then outstanding change requests.
 Contractor shall provide Administrative Manager written notice of the name and at least two contact numbers of the designated representative(s) of Contractor for each scheduled location to receive Change Requests, and furnish to Administrative Manager written notice of any change thereto (each, an "On-call Representative").
 Contractor shall endeavor to achieve a response time to change requests of 30 minutes from the time Contractor's On-call Representative receives the Change Request to compliance therewith (the "Response Period"); provided, Contractor shall meet a response time not to exceed 60 minutes.
 Within the Response Period Contractor shall provide Administrative Manager a telephonic confirmation of compliance, or if compliance has not then been achieved, the detailed reasons therefor.

-Except in the case of an emergency which might threaten life or property or render the Facilities or any part thereof incapable of continued operation, Contractor shall have no right to implement any operating set point changes to the Facilities, including, but not limited to, flow control, pressure control, compression suction, discharge, or volume control, which effect volume throughput of the Facilities unless directed to do so by Administrative Manager
+Except in the case of an emergency which might threaten life or property or render the Facilities or any part thereof incapable of continued operation, Contractor shall have no right to implement any operating set point changes to the Facilities, including, but not limited to, flow control, pressure control, compression suction, discharge, or volume control, which effect volume throughput of the Facilities unless directed to do so by Administrative Manager.

 Facility Failure.
 In the event of a mechanical failure that compromises the Contractor’s ability to efficiently or safely operate the Facilities, oral or written notification shall be given by Contractor to Owner immediately.
 After such notification, Contractor will supply Owner with detailed information regarding the extent of necessary repairs and the time required to effectuate the repairs to the failed Facility.
 Owner shall advise Contractor if it deems the repairs to be critical, in which instances Contractor shall expedite all such repairs.